 What you use to build doorway casing is just as important to your style (and your budget) as the joint design and trim width.
 For homeowners and homebuilders, the choice comes down to these types of casing.

-• Hardwood casing is more expensive than paint-grade casing, but it’s the best option for areas with exposure to moisture (it will not warp) or wherever you plan to stain all molding.
+- Hardwood casing is more expensive than paint-grade casing, but it’s the best option for areas with exposure to moisture (it will not warp) or if you plan to stain the molding.
 The hardwood won’t streak when exposed to stain or include any joints that visibly disrupt the design.
 Simple oak casing starts around $1 per LFT but can run as much as $6 per LFT, especially if you opt for a wider design with ornate details.
 Expect to spend even more for exotic hardwood casing, which must often be custom ordered.

 Installing Door Casing